vrijune/java-dev-design2/README.md

 ### Completing the exercise
 Completing this exercise involves writing adapter classes and wiring up the model and views via adapter instances.
 In particular, you should create three new adapter classes:

-`**DistributionPanelAdapter** in the gui package:`
+`DistributionPanelAdapter in the gui package:`
 The role of this adapter is to allow the **DistributionPanel** view to be registered with the Course model and notified whenever the Course object changes its state (e.g. whenever the overall marks for its StudentResult objects change).
 The adapter should ensure that the DistributionPanel is repainted.

-`**StatisticsPanelAdapter** in the gui package:`
+`StatisticsPanelAdapter in the gui package:`
-This adapter has a similar role to DistributionPanelAdapter, but is concerned with allowing the Course model to notify the StatisticsPanel view when the Course changes.
+This adapter has a similar role to **DistributionPanelAdapter**, but is concerned with allowing the Course model to notify the StatisticsPanel view when the Course changes.

-`**CourseAdapter** in the model package:`
+`CourseAdapter in the model package:`
-This class allows the Course model to be visualized using a regular Swing JTable component.
+This class allows the Course model to be visualized using a regular Swing **JTable** component.
 Whenever the Course model changes, the adapter should ensure that the JTable view is updated.

 In addition to implementing the above three classes, instances of the classes should be created and connected.
 You should change class **gui.Main** in its constructor – only where indicated in the source file.
 No further changes are necessary when conforming to the used patterns.